Score aggregation

 The standardised score for each graded assessment is multiplied by its percentage contribution to the study score.
 In some studies, the graded assessments are equally weighted, while in others they are weighted differently.
 For English, the formula is:

-Student weighted standardised scores are added together.
+Student-weighted standardised scores are added together.
 For VCE studies, up to 3 weighted standardised scores are added together.
 The weighted totals of all students in the study are ranked in descending order.
-When students have the same total, they are given the highest rank of the group.
+When students have the same total, they are given the group’s highest rank.
 For example, in a study of 1500 students, if 3 students have the equal highest total, each will be assigned the rank of 1500.
 The next highest total will be assigned the rank of 1497.

 The ranks are then normalised using an inverse normal function.
-The scores resulting from this transformation are distributed normally, with a mean of 0 and a standard deviation of 1.
-The normalised scores are then converted to a scale with a mean of 30 and standard deviation of 7, truncated at 0 and 50.
-This produces a possible study score ranging from 0 to 50, with most study scores between 23 and 37.
+The scores resulting from this transformation are distributed normally, with a mean of zero and a standard deviation of one.
+The normalised scores are then converted to a scale with a mean of 30 and standard deviation of 7, truncated at zero and 50.
+This produces a possible study score ranging from zero to 50, with most study scores between 23 and 37.
 Further adjustments are made for studies that have small numbers of students.

 Calculating a VCE VET study score

-Some VCE VET programs include scored assessment.
-In these programs, students receive a score and a grade for each of 2 components:
+Some VCE VET units include scored assessments.
+In these units, students receive a score and a grade for each of 2 components:

 - SACs, a set of tasks students undertake in the Unit 3–4 sequence of their program